nicolaschotard/stackyter/README.rst

                        lsst_distrib)
   --jupyter JUPYTER    Either launch a jupiter notebook or a jupyter lab.
                        (default: notebook)
-  --cca CCA            Either connect to ccage or cca7. ccage might be used
-                       for old or local install of the stack, whereas all newer versions (>= v13.0, installed for the LSST group) must be set up on centos7 (cca7). (default: cca7) --host HOST          Name of the target host.
-This will overwrite the 'cca' option.
-This option may allow you to avoid potential conflit with the definition of the same host in your
+  --host HOST          Name of the target host.
+This option may allow you to
-                       $HOME/.ssh/config, or to connect to an other host than the CC-IN2P3 ones (Jupyter must also be available on these hosts).
-Default if to connect to CC-IN2P3.
+                       avoid potential conflit with the definition of the same host in your $HOME/.ssh/config, or to connect to an other host than the CC-IN2P3 ones (Jupyter must also be available on these hosts).
+Default if to connect to CC- IN2P3. (default: cca7.in2p3.fr) --libs LIBS          Path(s) to local Python librairies.
+Will be added to your PYTHONPATH.
-                       (default: None)
-  --libs LIBS          Path(s) to local Python librairies.
-Will be added to
-                       your PYTHONPATH.
 Coma separated to add more than one paths, or a list in the config file.
 A default path for